slarkbot/slarkbot/README.md

 ## Running the Database
+### With Docker

-Database is a dockerized PostgreSQL constainer.
-Requires docker desktop
+This option creates a postgres database in a dockerized container, requires docker desktop
  - Run `./scripts/docker_up.sh` from root of project directory

+### With Standard PostgreSQL Server
+ - Run `./scripts/standup_db.sh` from root of project directory

 ## Testing
 Test cases uses default Python testing module `unittest` but uses `pytest` as the test runner